bcw222/chromium-website/site/chromium-os/how-tos-and-troubleshooting/kernel-configuration/index.md

 ## Overview

 Kernel configuration is a little complicated in Chromium OS.
-There are a number of different kernels based on architecture (x86_64, arm64) variants (generic, rockchip) and platforms (Seaboard, Mario).
-We want to split the config into a sort of hierarchy so that the common options are shared between the variants (click to enlarge):
+There are a number of different kernels based on family (chromeos, manatee, termina), architecture (x86_64, arm64), variants (generic, rockchip) and platforms (Seaboard, Mario).
+We want to split the config into a sort of hierarchy so that the common options are shared within each family (click to enlarge):

 [<img alt="image"